Knights Templar Cartel: Narco-banners

 The former Pope Benedict XVI had a visit scheduled on 23 March 2012 to the Mexican state of Guanajuato.
 Prior to that date, on 17 March 2012, the Knights Templar Cartel allegedly put up 14 banners on the bridges of León, San Miguel de Allende, Irapuato, Salamanca, Yuriria, Moroleón and Uriangato, all municipalities of Guanajuato, pledging to not provoke any violent acts during the pope's visit.
 The banners read the following, "The Knights Templar Cartel will not partake in any warlike acts, we are not killers, welcome Pope (sic)".

 There were other similar banners that were allegedly signed by their rivals, the Jalisco New Generation Cartel.

 Ethical code

 The Knights Templar cartel was founded on a strict ethical code developed by La Tuta.
-The code is contained in a small book that is handed out to all members of the cartel and even to the public.
-The book is decorated with knights on horseback with lances and crosses.
-The 22 page book is titled "The Code of the Knights Templar of Michoacan" and contains the rules and regulations of the gang.
-The gang has based its rules on those of the European Knights Templar.
+The code was contained in a small book that was handed out to all members of the cartel and even to the public.
+The book was decorated with knights on horseback with lances and crosses.
+The 22-page book is titled "The Code of the Knights Templar of Michoacan" and contains the rules and regulations of the gang.
+The gang based its rules on those of the European Knights Templar.
 Members swear to help the poor and helpless, fight against materialism, respect women and children, not kill for money, and not use drugs.
 The Knights even go as far as drug testing all members.
 While the cartel has moved more towards accepting criminal acts prohibited by the ethical code, breaking the code can still incur punishment by death.